 This course will explore drafting fundamentals and advancing to the evolution of machining applications and how it applies in today industry.
 Students will be instructed to understand and practice safety in the workplace including fire safety, identify typical equipment involved in mechanical drawing concepts, understand manual and Computer Numerically Controlled (CNC) machining operations.
 Use acquired math skills in this course to calculate and utilize typical measuring tools including other gaging tools to measure precision components prior to machine operations.

-Students will also learn to understand and practice Occupational Safety and Health Administration (OSHA) safety standards, complete the OSHA 10-hour online safety certification.
-4.0 Credits
+IMT 1040

-IMT 1040 Precision Tooling and Processes
+Precision Tooling and Processes